-8.19 The importance of biodiversity and its role at the heart of the attainment of a sustainable approach to development is recognised internationally.
+The importance of biodiversity and its role at the heart of the attainment of a sustainable approach to development is recognised internationally.
 It is a measure of the sustainable nature of developments, and its importance is underlined by the duty placed upon all planning authorities to further the conservation of biodiversity through the Nature Conservation (Scotland) Act 2004.
-A partnership approach to biodiversity has been, and will continue to be taken by Invercivde Council, together with Renfrewshire and East Renfrewshire Councils.
-The Local Biodiversity Action Plan was first published by the three Councils in 2004 and this document identifies habitat action plans and the priority species that will be protected.
+A partnership approach to biodiversity has been, and will continue to be taken by Inverclyde Council, together with Renfrewshire and East Renfrewshire Councils.
+The Local Biodiversity Action Plan was first published by the three Councils in 2004 and this document identifies the priority species and habitat action plans that will be protected.

-Policy ENV7 - Biodiversity
+Policy ENV7 : Biodiversity